adityamn2006/samit/README.md

 # About
-This is Repo is about Uploading an Files to github With git bash
+This Repo is about Uploading an Files to github
+With git bash